 Since it scores only 7.25/10 for motion isolation, the Brooklyn Signature might not be the right choice for couples or restless sleepers.
 Since its materials include foam, the mattress will need to air out at least a few hours after unpacking until the mild chemical smell fades.

 Read our full Brooklyn Signature Hybrid mattress review.

 - Couples with different sleep positions

 - People with hip and back pain

 - Those who want a durable mattress

-As you may have guessed with a name like Amerisleep, the AS3 mattress is made in the USA.
+Like all Amerisleep mattresses, the AS3 model has a 20-year warranty (twice as long as the industry standard).
 It’s also a winner for easy set-up, with a 9.5/10 score, and the 8.5/10 score for durability indicates long-lasting value.

 This mattress may not give you the responsiveness you’re looking for if you toss and turn at night or you’re a combination sleeper who changes positions.
 We scored the Amerisleep AS3 only a 7/10 for responsiveness.

 Read our full Amerisleep AS3 mattress review.

 Best Budget Mattress